Your Complete Guide

 What it’s actually like to live here.

-Youth sports leagues, parks in every neighbourhood, a new recreation centre, and a community that genuinely looks out for each other.
-Block parties, local events, and the kind of place where your kids can ride their bikes to a friend’s house.
+Youth sports, parks everywhere, new recreation centre.
+The kind of place where kids ride bikes to a friend’s house.

 Schools